devopsprathamesh/mcplocalserver-k8s/README.md

 send({"jsonrpc":"2.0","id":2,"method":"tools/list"})
 PY
 ```
 This should print two framed responses for initialize and tools/list.
+All protocol messages are on stdout; logs are on stderr only.

 ### Tool call examples
 You can also exercise tool calls directly via `tools/call`: